-- Request that another foreman/supervisor be sent out to run the job if applicable (there are other employees not in violation).
+- Call the Superintendent and/or Project Manager and inform them as to what happened and request that a driver (neutral 3rd party if possible) come to accompany the violator(s) back to the office or home. - Request that another foreman/supervisor be sent out to run the job if applicable (there are other employees not in violation).
 Superintendent or other management must remain onsite until a replacement foreman arrives.
 On jobs that are a considerable distance out of town, and if management personnel are not qualified to run the job, the employees shall be taken back to the motel until replacement foreman arrives. - > Inform foreman and violator(s) that they have been placed on immediate suspension. - Violator(s) should not be allowed back onto roof/working surface after being informed of suspension.
-Violator(s) should not be left alone after suspension to prevent possible fraudulent injury claims. - Arrange to have someone gather employee's tools and bring them to employee(s). - > Collect all safety gear or other equipment the company has issued to employee. - ➤ If at an out of town location, the driver (neutral 3rd party If possible) shall accompany the employee(s) to the motel to gather their personal belongings. - > Driver shall take employee(s) back to office or home. - If employee(s) becomes confrontational or abusive call the superintendent, PM or Human Resources for help to arrange for alternate transportation for violator(s). - ➤ If employee becomes confrontational or abusive call the superintendent, PM or Human Resources for help to arrange for alternate transportation for violator.
+Violator(s) should not be left alone after suspension to prevent possible fraudulent injury claims. - > Arrange to have someone gather employee's tools and bring them to employee(s). - > Collect all safety gear or other equipment the company has issued to employee. - ➢ If at an out-of-town location, the driver (neutral 3rd party If possible) shall accompany the employee(s) to the motel to gather their personal belongings. - > Driver shall take employee(s) back to office or home. - If employee(s) becomes confrontational or abusive call the superintendent, PM or Human Resources for help to arrange for alternate transportation for violator(s). - If employee becomes confrontational or abusive call the superintendent, PM or Human Resources for help to arrange for alternate transportation for violator.

-P. HAZARD COMMUNICATIONS PLAN
+Q. HAZARD COMMUNICATIONS PLAN

-1. Company Policy
+Company Policy